Hand Tool Ergonomics - Tool Design

 Tool design (weight, shape, fit to the user and the task), workstation design (size, shape and layout), and the way tasks are scheduled are all key factors in making hand tool use safe and risk-free.
-Since, none of those three areas is more important then the other, an effective prevention strategy must address all of them simultaneously.
+An effective prevention strategy must address all aspects at the same time.

 With the exception of tools for precision work (e.g., watchmaking, microsurgery, carving), the handles and grips of hand tools should be designed for a power grip.
 The belief that smaller tools should have smaller handles while larger tools have larger ones is debatable.